Additional Information for Students, Parents & Families

-Academic departments and programs will reach out to you directly, but do not hesitate to contact department chairs, program coordinators, and department and program administrative assistants should you need any other information.
-They look forward to assisting you in returning to our virtual campus for the rest of the semester.
-Many have shared messages that you will find here.
+Academic departments and programs will reach out to students directly, but they are also encouraged to contact department chairs, program coordinators, and department and program administrative assistants should they need any other information.

 Accessibility Services Director Monica Vance is the point of contact for all students registered with the Office of Academic Success and for those with new inquiries.
-If you have questions about your approved disability accommodations, or if you want to request accommodations for a new or previously diagnosed disability or chronic health condition, please contact her at email@example.com.
+If students have questions about your approved disability accommodations, or if they want to request accommodations for a new or previously diagnosed disability or chronic health condition, they may contact her at firstname.lastname@example.org.

 Athletics and physical education play a significant role in maintaining and strengthening the wellbeing of our community members, and our colleagues in athletics are designing robust offerings for the upcoming academic year to support our physical and mental health.
 Unfortunately, our measures to keep our community members safe — strict physical distancing and masking policies, limits on the number of students returning to campus, severely restricted college travel, etc. — prohibit our participation in intercollegiate athletic competition during the fall semester.

 The Dining Services team has made adjustments to dining locations, hours, and the meal plan.
-You can find more detailed information on the Dining Services website.
-This spring, you will also be able to make reservations to dine at Sharples as well as order food for take-out at other campus dining locations.
+Find more detailed information on the Dining Services website.
+Students can make reservations to dine at Sharples as well as order food for take-out at other campus dining locations.
 Learn more here.

 Classes & Academic Schedule

-We have made adjustments to the academic calendar to accommodate our continued modified operations.
-You can see the spring academic calendar here, as well as find more detailed information on the class time grid, courses and course schedule, credits and degree requirements, enrollment, grading and more in About the 2020-21 Academic Year.
+The spring academic calendar here; find more detailed information on the class time grid, courses and course schedule, credits and degree requirements, enrollment, grading and more in About the 2020-21 Academic Year.